mic-cao/EPL-Betting-Strategies/README.md

 **Status:** In Progress

 This repository contains the code and research findings for an ongoing project focused on developing effective betting strategies for English Premier League (EPL) games.
-Supervised by a Dr. Jim Booth, the research involves extensive simulations and predictive modeling to explore profitable betting opportunities in soccer.
+Supervised by a Dr. Booth, the research involves extensive simulations and predictive modeling to explore profitable betting opportunities in soccer.

 ## Overview
 The project is divided into three main components, each serving a crucial role in the development and evaluation of EPL betting strategies: